07sumit1002/CabRental/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] Documentation Update

-## How Has This Been Tested?

-Describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-List any relevant details for your test configuration.

-- [ ] Test A
-- [ ] Test B

 ## Checklist:

 - [ ] My code follows the style guidelines of this project